-$((F{-}))$ E. To strengthen the independence of CPC, Commissioners may be removed from office by the ir appointing authority only for cause.
-By a ((three-quarters)) two-thirds vote of its membership, CPC may ((approve removal of Commissioners appointed by CPC)) remove a CPC-appointed Commissioner for cause or recommend removal of a Mayor- or Councilappointed Commissioner for cause.
-For a Mayor-appointed Commissioner whose removal is recommended by CPC, the Mayor must agree in writing with the recommendation for removal before the City Council may vote to confirm the removal. ((A)) For a Mayor- or Councilappointed Commissioner, majority vote of the ((full)) City Council is required to confirm the removal ((of any Commissioner)).
+((F-)) E. To strengthen the independence of CPC, Commissioners may be removed from office by their appointing authority only for cause.
+By a ((three-quarters)) two-thirds vote of its membership, CPC may ((approve removal of Commissioners appointed by CPC)) remove a CPC-appointed Commissioner for cause or recommend removal of a Mayor- or Council-appointed Commissioner for cause.
+For a Mayor-appointed Commissioner whose removal is recommended by CPC, the Mayor must agree in writing with the recommendation for removal before the City Council may vote to confirm the removal. ((A)) For a Mayor- or Council-appointed Commissioner, majority vote of the ((full)) City Council is required to confirm the removal ((of any Commissioner)).

-- ((G. Commissioners shall be compensated, if at all, as provided by ordinance.))
-F. A non-Co-Chair Commissioner performing the duties of a Commissioner may request a stipend of \$550 per month.
-The purpose of the stipend is to compensate for the financial burden of performing the duties of a commissioner.
-A Co-Chair fully performing the duties of a Co-Chair and the duties of a Commissioner may request a stipend of \$1,500 per month.
+((G. Commissioners shall be compensated, if at all, as provided by ordinance.))
+F. In 2023, a non-Co-Chair Commissioner fully performing the duties of a Commissioner may request a stipend of \$550 per month.

+Beginning in 2024, a Co-Chair fully performing the duties of a Co-Chair and the duties of a Commissioner may request a stipend of \$1,200 per month, and any other Commissioner may request a stipend of \$700 per month.

+The purpose of the stipend is to compensate for the financial burden of performing the duties of a

+Commissioner.
 Any request shall be made to the Executive Director.
-Any stipend shall be provided only for months of service occurring after the month in which the request is granted. - Section 6.
-This section transitions the Community Police Commission from 21 members to 15. - A. As of the effective date of this ordinance, all vacant positions are eliminated. - B. As amended by this ordinance, Seattle Municipal Code subsection 3.29.350.A creates a Commission with four members who have specialized qualifications under Seattle Municipal Code subsection 3.29.340.D and 11 general members.
-If a position becomes vacant, and filling it
+Any stipend shall be provided only for months of service occurring after the month in which the request is granted.

+Section 6.
+This section transitions the Community Police Commission from 21 members to 15.